 On top of all that, this advanced ball of technology is also a loudspeaker.
 It can stream music from services like Apple Music, or other audio media from your iPhone.
 If you have multiple Apple HomePod devices, you can link them together for stereo playback or multi-room audio to fill your house with synchronized sound.
 Once you have a HomePod ecosystem between the rooms of your house, you can use the speakers or your iPhone to send intercom messages to all the rooms, or a subset of the rooms, or to specific rooms.

-The Apple HomePod mini is roughly the size, shape, and weight of a softball.
+The Apple HomePod mini is roughly a softball’s size, shape, and weight.
 It is coated in mesh fabric except for the base and touchpad.
 My cat knocked the speaker off the windowsill plenty of times, and the HomePod mini came out unscathed.
 While the speaker’s construction is solid, the white fabric stains easily (but hey, you can get the grey variant instead).

 Apple didn’t bother to get this speaker IP certified, but it can withstand a relative humidity of 5-90% non-condensing.
-This lack of robust water resistance is fine since the HomePod mini is a stationary speaker requiring constant power from the USB-C cable and wall adapter.
+This is fine since the HomePod mini is a stationary speaker requiring constant power from the USB-C cable and wall adapter.

 How do you set up the Apple HomePod mini?